Monoid actions and ultrafilter methods in Ramsey theory: Monoid actions on semigroups

 list elements of $F$ that are $\leq_F i$ and $\leq_F j$, respectively.
 Note that $i_1 = j_1, \dots, i_k=j_k$.
 Using ($\star$) for $g_F$ and idempotency of $g_F(i_k) = g_F(j_k)$, we see that

 while using only ($\star$) for $g_F$ if $i<_Fj$ and ($\star$) and idempotency of $g_F(j)$ if $i=j$, we get

 Thus, point (ii) is verified for $g$.
-Note that point (ii) implies that values of $g$ are idempotent, that is, they are element of $E(U)$.
+Note that point (ii) implies that values of $g$ are idempotent, that is, they are elements of $E(U)$.
 Therefore, we checked that $g\colon F\to E(U)$ and (i)--(iii) hold for $g$. \end{proof}

 \begin{lemma} Assume that $ab=b$, for all $a,b\in M$ with $b\not= 1_M$.
 Then there exists minimal $u_1\in E(U)$ such that \begin{enumerate} \item[(i)] $u_1\in I(U)$

 \item[(ii)] $a(u_1) = b(u_1)$, for all $a, b\in M$ with $a\not= 1_M \not= b$. \end{enumerate} \end{lemma}